jenkinsci/jenkins-automation-operator/website/content/en/docs/Installation/_index.md

 ---

 {{% pageinfo %}}
-This document describes installation procedure for jenkins-operator.
-All container images can be found at virtuslab/jenkins-operator
+This document describes installation procedure for **Jenkins Operator**.
+All container images can be found at [virtuslab/jenkins-operator](https://hub.docker.com/r/virtuslab/jenkins-operator)
 {{% /pageinfo %}}

 ## Requirements